Skip to main content

 Three years for pediatric trained.
 Two years for emergency medicine trained.

 We have nursing order sets for designated patient complaints that expedite care for certain subsets of patients such as neonates with fever, hyperglycemia, sickle cell patients with pain crises and fever.
 We have guidelines for asthma, bronchiolitis, DKA, appendicitis, and sexual assault.
-There are a number of trauma guidelines for head injury, cervical spine injury, difficult airway, trauma imagining, massive transfusion, and resuscitation.
-Other guidelines are being developed.

 We are based in the department of Emergency Medicine.